webpack/changelog-v5/README.md

 In many cases development and production happen on different OS with different case-sensitivity of filesystem, so webpack 5 adds a few more warnings/errors when there is something weird casing-wise.

-## Module Federation

-Webpack 5 adds a new feature called "Module Federation", which allows multiple webpack builds to work together.
-From runtime perspective modules form multiple builds will behave like a huge connected module graph.
-From developer persepective modules can be imported from specified remote builds and used with minimal restrictions.

-For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

-## Resolving

-The `exports` and `imports` field in package.json is now supported.

-See more details in TODO.

-## Uris

-Webpack 5 support handling of protocols in request.

-- `data:` is supported.
-Base64 or raw encoding is supported.
-Mimetype can be mapped to loaders and module type in `module.rules`.
-Example: `import x from "data:text/javascript,export default 42"`
-- `file:` is supported.
-- `http(s):` is supported, but requires opt-in via `new webpack.experiments.schemesHttp(s)UriPlugin()`

-Fragments in requests are supported: Example: `./file.js#fragment`

-## import.meta

-- `import.meta.webpackHot` is an alias for `module.hot` which is also available in strict ESM
-- `import.meta.webpack` is the webpack major version as number
-- `import.meta.url` is the `file:` url of the current file (similar to `__filename` but as file url)

-## Compiler Idle and Close

-Compilers now need to be closed after being used.
-Compilers now enter and leave the idle state and have hooks for these states.
-Plugins may use these hooks to do unimportant work. (i. e. the Persistent cache slowly stores the cache to disk).
-On compiler close - All remaining work should be finished as fast as possible.
-A callback signals the closing as done.

-Plugins and their respective authors should expect that some users may forget to close the Compiler.
-So, all work should eventually be finishing while in idle too.
-Processes should be prevented from exiting when the work is being done.

-The `webpack()` facade automatically calls `close` when being passed a callback.

-MIGRATION: While using the node.js API, make sure to call `Compiler.close` when done.

 ## Improved Code Generation

 There is a new option `output.ecmaVersion` now.
 It allows specifying the EcmaScript version for runtime code generated by webpack.